 The Children’s Museum of Houston is all-new and now twice as big!
 Rated a 5-star nationwide children’s museum by Citysearch.com, voted “Ultimate Kid-Friendly Attraction” in a Houston Chronicle readers poll, and tied for the nation’s best children’s museums No. 1 spot in Child magazine, the Children’s Museum is A Playground for Your Mind™.
 The Museum is packed with 90,000 square feet of innovative, interactive bilingual exhibits for kids, ages birth to 12 years, housed in a whimsical Robert Venturi-designed building.

 Please stay connected with the Children’s Museum of Houston through their interactive website, Facebook fan page, Flickr, and Twitter!

 Hours: Tuesday – Saturday: 10 a.m. – 6 p.m.
 Sunday: Noon – 6 p.m.

 Free Family Nights are offered every Thursday from 5 to 8 p.m. courtesy of The Wortham Foundation, Inc. and Kathrine and the late John P. McGovern, M.D.

 Open Mondays: Memorial Day through Labor Day.
 Permanent exhibits include:

-This state-of-the-art exhibit dives into the forces and properties of water through currents, vortices and rapids, exploring the fascinating concept of fluid dynamics.
-It was designed with the quintessential question in mind: “What can it do?”
-From the big splash when a gargantuan cauldron empties into a reservoir 18 feet below, to the free-standing exhibit pieces, FlowWorks is off the hook!
+This state-of-the-art exhibit dives into the forces and properties of water through currents, vortices, and rapids, exploring the fascinating concept of fluid dynamics.
+It was designed with the quintessential question: “What can it do?”
+From the big splash when a huge cauldron empties into a reservoir 18 feet below to the free-standing exhibit pieces, FlowWorks is off the hook!
 Water becomes a metaphor for all types of energy flow, whether it’s data, electricity, or motion.

 Children’s Museum of Houston